r-gio28/web-sprint-challenge-advanced-state-management/interview_answers.md

 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!

-I have enjoyed using the contect API method because it is similar to what we have learned before with managing state.
+I have enjoyed using the context API method because it is similar to what we have learned before with managing state.
 I do intend on mastering Redux for the exponentially larger projects that are meant to have multiple levels of state.